 Case bound with full colour cover.

-Published by the John Pinkerton Memorial Publishing Fund (now Pinkerton Press), the publishing arm of the Veteran-Cycle Club in 2011.
+Published in 2011 by the John Pinkerton Memorial Publishing Fund (now Veteran-Cycle Publications), the publishing arm of the Veteran-Cycle Club.

 V-CC members only £9.00 including UK P&P (non-members £10.35 including UK P&P).